pablo-campillo/brand_car_scraper/README.md

   OUTPUT_FILE a path where the csv file will be stored.

   Examples:
-      - For scraping from page 1 to the end:
+        - For scraping from page 1 to the end, region madrid:
             $ scrap out.csv
-      - For scraping from page 1 to 10:
+        - For scraping from page 1 to 10, region madrid:
             $ scrap --tp 10 out.csv
-      - For scraping from page 5 to 10:
+        - For scraping from page 5 to 10, region madrid:
             $ scrap -fp 5 -tp 10 out.csv
-      - For scraping from page 5 to the end:
+        - For scraping from page 5, region madrid:
             $ scrap -fp 5 out.csv
+        - For scraping from page 5 to 10, region murcia:
+            $ scrap -fp 5 -tp 10 --region murcia out.csv

   AUTHORS:
       - Pedro Uceda Martinez
       - Pablo Campillo Sánchez

 Options:
   --fp INTEGER   First page to be parsed.
 Default value is 1.
   --tp INTEGER   Last page to be parsed, i.e. until the last page.
+  --region TEXT  Region to be parsed e.g. madrid.
   --help         Show this message and exit.

 ```

 # Set up dev environment